-Matthew Shapiro is an associate in the intellectual property litigation group focusing primarily on patent litigation matters across a broad range of technical fields, including computer-based technologies in the consumer electronics, insurance, digital printing, and internet-based service industries.
+Matthew Shapiro is an associate in the intellectual property litigation group focusing primarily on patent litigation matters across a broad range of technical fields, including computer-based technologies in the consumer electronics, industrial process management, insurance, digital printing, and internet-based service industries.

-Matthew has experience with all phases of district court litigation from pre-suit investigation through trial and post-trial briefing, including taking and defending depositions, developing infringement, invalidity, and claim construction positions, drafting substantive and case-dispositive motions, managing discovery, and preparing witnesses for trial.
-Matthew also has considerable experience with post-grant proceedings before the United States Patent and Trademark Office.
+Matthew has experience with all phases of district court litigation from pre-suit investigation through appeal, including leading technical teams, developing case strategies, taking and defending depositions, managing discovery, and preparing witnesses for trial.
+Matthew also has considerable experience with post-grant proceedings before the United States Patent and Trademark Office, where he has served as counsel in more than fifteen proceedings.
 His experience further includes representation of pro bono clients in state and federal courts.

 In law school, Matthew worked as a judicial extern for the Honorable Kathleen M. O’Malley, U.S. Court of Appeals for the Federal Circuit, and for the Honorable Colleen Kollar-Kotelly, U.S. District Court for the District of Columbia.